muhammetkdr/MoviePicker/README.md

 # Pazarama Android Bootcamp Project

-This repository is the project of the Pazarama Android Bootcamp, a collaborative effort by a team of dedicated developers.
+This repository is a project built in the teamwork of Pazarama.

 ## Contributors